Something went wrong

 If you are using an ISO file, make sure to disconnect from the internet during setup to avoid errors.
 So during setup, the computer should not have any internet connection.

-Furthermore, if you are updating via Windows Update, then remove the internet connection once the download reaches 100%.
-For many, this solution works like a charm, and they don’t come across any other bugs during the upgrade.
+Furthermore, if you are updating via Windows Update, remove the internet connection once the download reaches 100%.
+This solution works like a charm for many; they don’t come across any other bugs during the upgrade.

 Before upgrading your machine, perform a full scan of your computer with your antivirus solution.
 Once you finish scanning, disable the antivirus program.
-This is important to do because experts consider that the presence of anti-virus is also a cause of this Error Code 0x80190001.
+This is important because experts consider that anti-virus is also a cause of this Error Code 0x80190001.
 After shutting down the program, try to install the update.